Clustering and Loadbalancing PBA with standalone postgres and Apache web service

 Copy the JDBC driver JAR you just downloaded to the pentaho/server/pentaho-server/tomcat/lib folder.

-Copy the hsqldb-2.3.2.jar file to pentaho-server/tomcat/lib if you want to retain the sample provided by Pentaho.
+Copy the hsqldb-2.3.2.jar file to pentaho-server/tomcat/lib if you want to retain the sample provided by Pentaho Plus.

 2. Modify JDBC Connection Information in the Tomcat Context XML File: